ipetez/react-create/README.md

     Options:
       -v, --version    Outputs the version number (e.g react-create -v) -h, --help       Prints out usage options
-      -d, --dir        Creates a [componen name] directory with component file inside.
-(Default is just the component file) -p, --pkg        Includes a package.json file with component --es5            Generates the compoenent with React's ES5 syntax.
+      -d, --dir        Creates a [component name] directory with component file inside.
+(Default is just the component file) -p, --pkg        Includes a package.json file with component --es5            Generates the component with React's ES5 syntax.
 (Default is ES6).
       --jsx            Creates the component with `.jsx` extenstion.
 (Default is `.js`) --entry          Bootstraps the component with the 'ReactDOM.render' function.